SQL > Advanced SQL >

 where [N] is the number of records to be returned.
 Please note that the ORDER BY clause is usually included in the SQL statement.
 Without the ORDER BY clause, the results we get would be dependent on what the database default is.

-For example, we may wish to show the two highest sales amounts in Table Store_Information
+To retrieve the two highest sales amounts in Table Store_Information, we key in,

 SELECT Store_Name, Sales, Txn_Date